How To Deal With A Difficult Parent As A Teacher

 11. If all else fails…

 If you have to, call for reinforcements, and document everything.
-Never feel bad about having another teacher in the room with you if you feel like a parent will be aggressive and you’re simply not comfortable with it.
+As mentioned above, never feel bad about having another teacher in the room (or Zoom) with you if you feel like a parent will be aggressive and you’re simply not comfortable with it.
 Better to depend on solidarity and hope than your own personal strength.

 And document everything.
 Stay on top of grading, feedback, behavior management, missing assignments, your tone, sarcasm, etc. Document every call and email.
 Save exemplar work.
 Document differentiation, personalization, and other individual efforts in pursuit of the best interest of the student.

-Whatever you do, no matter your analysis of the proximity between apples and trees, don’t hold the difficult parent “against” the child, even subconsciously.
+Whatever you do, no matter your analysis of the proximity between apples and trees, don’t hold the difficult parent ‘against’ the child, even subconsciously.
+You’re the professional, they’re their parent who almost certainly has their child’s best interests at heart.

 12. Take it personally, then don’t

-If you have a “difficult parent,” and in spite of your best efforts it all falls apart, I’d say don’t take it personally but it’s hard not to.
+If you have a ‘difficult parent’ and in spite of your best efforts it all falls apart, I’d say don’t take it personally but it’s hard not to.
 So fine–internalize it.
 Own it.
-Talk to colleagues (better than a spouse, whose emoptional reserves you may want to save for more pressing issues in education).
+Talk to colleagues (better than a spouse, whose emotional reserves you may want to save for other challenges in your work).
 Cry if you need to.

 And then let it go.